-If a message part is going to be of a simple type you do not need to create a type definition for it.
+If a message part is going to be of a simple type it is not necessary to create a type definition for it.
 However, the complex types used by the interfaces defined in the contract are defined using simple types.